dduan/duan.ca/articles/2020/04/22/site-improvements-2020.md

 clear that I don't use this feature (blame Twitter).
 It's gone, for now.
 The old "about" page is replaced by the home page.

-When I decide the site needed a rewrite, I fantasized a place with only HTML.
+When I decided the site needed a rewrite, I fantasized a place with only HTML.
 Perhaps users who want a better reading experience can simply put it in Reader mode.
 Alas, if browsers (with the exception of Safari) implemented automatic dark mode with a [color-scheme meta][] tag, it'd almost be a working idea.